 This trial was not designed to detect a difference in the impact of lymphadenectomy in patients with microscopic lymph node involvement.

 - Because of the higher rate of treatment failure in the subset of clinical stage I patients with occult nodal disease, clinical trials are evaluating new techniques to detect submicroscopic SLN metastasis to identify those patients who may benefit from regional lymphadenectomy with or without adjuvant therapy.
 One of the objectives of the phase III Sunbelt Melanoma Trial (UAB-9735) was to determine the effects of lymphadenectomy with or without adjuvant high-dose interferon-alpha-2b versus observation on DFS and OS in patients with submicroscopic SLN metastasis detected only by the polymerase chain reaction (PCR) (i.e., SLN negative by histology and immunohistochemistry).
 No survival data have been reported from this study.
-An ongoing diagnostic study (UCCRC-9308) tested the combination of reverse transcription and PCR in the detection of melanoma tumor antigen transcripts in lymph nodes and peripheral blood samples.
+A diagnostic study (UCCRC-9308) tested the combination of reverse transcription and PCR in the detection of melanoma tumor antigen transcripts in lymph nodes and peripheral blood samples.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I melanoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 General information about clinical trials is also available from the NCI Web site.References

 - Melanoma of the skin.
 In: Edge SB, Byrd DR, Compton CC, et al., eds.: AJCC Cancer Staging Manual.
 7th ed.
 New York, NY: Springer, 2010, pp 325-44.